What is UX Writing?

 Dropbox UX writer John Saito says that language is now a critical part of design and experience.
 It’s natural to want to have somebody knowledgeable about words, semantics, style, word choice, and tone.

 UX Writing is the quintessence of experience design.
-The words that come out of this process are useful to design elements.
-Those design elements help the users interact, communicate and understand the product.
-It's how the users make sense of the product they users, at the end, one could say that UX Writing came alive for the sake of design.
+The words that come out of this process are useful design elements.
+These design elements help the users interact, communicate and understand the product.
+It's how people make sense of the product they use.
+At the end, one could say that UX Writing was invented for the sake of design.